It means using the inbuilt methods and objects without any additional libraries or frameworks.

-The hint is in the name.
-The definition for the word “vanilla” describes it as something that has “no special or extra features”.
-In order words, ordinary or standard.
+The definition of the word “vanilla” describes it as something that has “no special or extra features”.
+In other words, ordinary or standard.

 It can also save you a lot of time and effort.
 Furthermore, the library helped to paper over many of the cross browser issues that existed back when Internet Explorer was still widely used.

 Basically, I like the library, and in no way am I “hating” on it.

 Especially if you just wanted to do one small thing without having to include a bulky library.

 What is VanillaJS?

 If you configure the various options and download the vanilla.js file, you will find that it is completely empty.
-Regardless of which features you selected.
+This is regardless of which features you select.

 The person behind VanillaJS obviously created it in order to poke fun at those who believe that every project must use a library or a framework.